spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 See the project's [documentation](https://github.com/the-draupnir-project/Draupnir) to learn what it does and why it might be useful to you.

+This documentation page is about installing Draupnir in bot mode.
+As an alternative, you can run a multi-instance Draupnir deployment by installing [Draupnir in appservice mode](./configuring-playbook-appservice-draupnir-for-all.md) (called Draupnir-for-all) instead.

 If your migrating from Mjolnir skip to step 5b.

 ## 1. Register the bot account